Faculty Profiles : Dr. Anna T. Cianciolo

 - Collaborative problem solving

 - Williams, R.G., Klamen, D.L., Markwell, S.J., Cianciolo, A.T., Colliver, J.A., & Verhulst, S.J.
 (2014).
 Does heterogenous medical student clinical experience yield sufficient diagnostic justification proficiency?
-Academic Medicine (online first).
+Academic Medicine.

 - Cianciolo, A.T., Kegg JA.
 Behavioral specification of the entrustment process.
 Journal of Graduate Medical Education.
 (2013)

 - Cianciolo A. Critical Synthesis Package: Cultural Competence OSCE (ccOSCE).
 MedEdPORTAL; 2013.
 Available from: www.mededportal.org/publication/9428.

 - Cianciolo AT, Williams RG, Klamen DL, Roberts NK.
 Biomedical knowledge, clinical cognition, and diagnostic justification: A structural equation model.
 Med Educ 2013; 47(3): 309-16.